-The use of botulinum toxin type A is designed to limit the muscle movement that leads to frowning and a subsequent downward push on the eyelids.
+The use of neuromodulators is designed to limit the muscle movement that leads to frowning and a subsequent downward push on the eyelids.
 Dermal fillers are best injected in the brow region, temporal region or in some cases in the depression of the upper eyelids in order to rise to a more lifted appearance.
-Dermal fillers used in these areas must be used with extreme caution due to the presence of important blood vessels which must be avoided.
+Dermal fillers used in these areas must be used with extreme caution due to the presence of important blood vessels, which must be avoided.
 This is why it is important to only see a fully qualified and highly experienced injector.
-At Centre for Surgery only chains and surgeons are able to treat the eye region with dermal filler.
+At Centre for Surgery, only chains and surgeons are able to treat the eye region with dermal filler.

-For patients with hooded eyelids that are very mild in nature, the use of injectable treatments like botulinum toxin type A or dermal fillers are ideal for restoration of a refreshed and rejuvenated look of the periocular area and brow.
+For patients with hooded eyelids that are very mild in nature, the use of injectable treatments like muscle relaxant injections or dermal fillers is ideal for the restoration of a refreshed and rejuvenated look of the periocular area and brow.

 AccuTite treatment for hooded eyelids

-AccuTite radio frequency treatment also known as “injectable RF” is a good option for those with mild to moderate hooding of the eyelids not severe enough to require formal eyelid surgery.
-Treatment with appetite for hooded eyelids lasts much longer than injectable treatments but not as long as the results achieved with a blepharoplasty.
-Treatment with AccuTite is known to have a duration of affect lasting anywhere from one to 6 years.
-In common with injectable treatments, AccuTite is a non-surgical treatment although slightly more invasive than botulinum toxin type A or soft tissue fillers.
+AccuTite radio frequency treatment, also known as “injectable RF” is a good option for those with mild to moderate hooding of the eyelids not severe enough to require formal eyelid surgery.
+Treatment with an appetite for hooded eyelids lasts much longer than injectable treatments but not as long as the results achieved with a blepharoplasty.
+Treatment with AccuTite is known to have a duration of effect lasting anywhere from one to 6 years.
+In common with injectable treatments, AccuTite is a non-surgical treatment, although slightly more invasive than wrinkle relaxing injections or soft tissue fillers.

 Blepharoplasty (Eyelid Lift)

-At Centre for Surgery, our patients have access to excellent non-surgical treatments including facial injectables and AccuTite for effective treatment of superficial skin laxity leading to holding or drooping off the eyelids but these treatments are unable to address weakening of the underlying muscles or tighten excessively loose skin.
-Patients who have primarily weakness the periocular muscles often develop more severe degrees of hooded or drooping eyelids associated with significant skin laxity.
-In cases such as these, blepharoplasty surgery, also known as eyelid lift may be the most effective option.
+At Centre for Surgery, our patients have access to excellent non-surgical treatments, including facial injectables and AccuTite, for effective treatment of superficial skin laxity leading to holding or drooping off the eyelids but these treatments are unable to address weakening of the underlying muscles or tightening excessively loose skin.
+Patients who have primarily weakness in the periocular muscles often develop more severe degrees of hooded or drooping eyelids associated with significant skin laxity.
+In cases such as these, blepharoplasty surgery, also known as eyelid lift, may be the most effective option.